oluwagbengaajimoti/Ansible-implementation/Ansible_Config/Ansible_Implementation/project.md

 ![image](images/08.png)

-- Now, ssh into your Jenkins-Ansible server using ssh-agent: `ssh -A ubuntu@public-ip`
+- Now, ssh into your Jenkins-Ansible server using ssh-agent: `ssh -A <username>@public-ip`
 - Also notice, that your ubuntu user is ubuntu and user for RHEL-based servers is ec2-user.
 - Update your inventory/dev.yml file with this snippet of code:
 ```